-SI l.
-No. % to total turnover of the company 1 Wholesale Trade of industrial chemicals 46691 100.00%
+SI.
+N No. % to total turnover of the company

+Flouden service of the company

+1 Wholesale Trade of industrial chemicals 46691 100.00%

 III.
-PARTICULARS OF HOLDING, SUBSIDIARY & ASSOCIATE COMPANIES
+PARTICULARS OF HOLDING, SUBSIDIARY & ASSOCIATE COMPANIES i) Category-wise Share Holding

 SI.
-No. Name and Address of the Company CIN/ GLN APPLICABLE SECTION N.A.
+No. Name and Address of the Company CIN/ GLN HOLDING/ SUBSIDIARY/ ASSOCIATE % OF APPLICABLE

+SHARES SECTION

+HELD

+N.A.
 N.A.
 N.A.
 N.A.
 N.A.